-In the heat it is difficult to assess just how much water your plant requires.
-Over-watering leads to root rot (as the plant sits in soil that’s too damp for too long) and watering during the day will see much of the liquid evaporate but also be wasted due to run-off and simply not being required by the plant.
+In the heat, it isn't easy to assess just how much water your plant requires.
+Over-watering leads to root rot (as the plant sits in soil that's too damp for too long) and watering during the day will see much of the liquid evaporate but also be wasted due to run-off and simply not being required by the plant.
 Over-watering also creates a situation where the root cells are swollen and cannot take up nutrients to keep the plant alive.

 Perpetual under-watering can lead to stressed-out plants that will be less resilient.